cmelchior/spanner/README.md

 ### Compiler optimizations

 * Compiler can reorder/remove code.
+* Compile to native code.

 ### Interpreting results

-* Be mindful of measured overhead
+* Be mindful of measured overhead.
-* Results do not say anything about the absolute speed
+* Results do not say anything about the absolute speed.

 ## Math

-* What is confidence interval.
+* What is the confidence interval.
-* What is variance Variance, how to interpret it
+* What is variance, how to interpret it.

+## FAQ

+**Why spanner?**

+Because a Spanner is much more useful than a Caliper when working with Androids.

 ## Resources